alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Figure 27.
 LDBC BI Query4(Left Part).
 :::

 This figure illustrates the left part of the LDBC BI4 query.
 The query aims to find the top 100 forum of every country based on the memberCount, and the forum should be created after the given date.

-Since GIE doesn't provide global storage currently, we cannot pick out the top 100 forums of every country using gremlin sentence directly.
+Since GIE doesn't provide global storage currently, we cannot pick out the top 100 forums of every country using Gremlin sentence directly.
 We can retrieve a tuple of `(country, forum, country_count)` at first.

 Assume `Forum's creationDate > '2012-01-01'`, we can write in GIE as